mananshah99/tupac/README.txt

             takes approximately 5 minutes to extract heatmaps from any given image (this is currently in development)

+Stage 4: Mitosis Detection (technically a part of stage 3)

-Stage 4: Classical Feature Extraction
+Stage 5: Classical Feature Extraction
     => Utilize mitosis and tumor heatmaps to generate a feature vector of relevant information that characterizes each image (and can be used for the classification problem in stage 1 as well as the regression problem in stage 2)